Jewish Museum Berlin: History

 The first Jewish Museum in Berlin was founded on 24 January 1933, under the leadership of Karl Schwartz, six days before the Nazis officially gained power.
 The museum was built next to the Neue Synagoge on Oranienburger Straße and, in addition to curating Jewish history, also featured collections of modern Jewish art.
 Schwartz intended the museum as a means to revitalise Jewish creativity, and to demonstrate that Jewish history was living history.
 The museum's art collection was also seen as a contribution to German art history and one of the last exhibitions to be held was a retrospective of the German impressionist, Ernst Oppler in 1937.
 To reflect this focus on living history, the entrance hall of the museum both contained busts of prominent German Jews, such as Moses Mendelssohn and Abraham Geiger, and also a number of works by contemporary Jewish artists such as Arnold Zadikow and Lesser Ury.

 On 10 November 1938, during the 'November Pogroms', known as Kristallnacht, the museum was shut down by the Gestapo, and the museum's inventory was confiscated.
 In 1976 a "Society for a Jewish Museum" formed and, three years later, the Berlin Museum, which chronicled the city's history, established a Jewish Department, but already, discussions about constructing a new museum dedicated to Jewish history in Berlin were being held.

 In 1988, the Berlin government announced an anonymous competition for the new museum's design, with a jury chaired by Josef Paul Kleihues.
 A year later, Daniel Libeskind's design was chosen from among 189 submissions by the committee for what was then planned as a "Jewish Department" for the Berlin Museum.
 While other entrants proposed cool, neutral spaces, Libeskind offered a radical, zigzag design, which earned the nickname "Blitz" ("Lightning").

 In 1991, Berlin's government temporarily canceled the project to finance its bid for the 2000 Summer Olympics.
 Six months later the decision was reversed and construction on the $65 million extension to the Berlin Museum began in November 1992.
 The empty museum was completed in 1999 and attracted over 350,000 people before it was filled and opened on 9 September 2001.

+The museum marked the 25th anniversary of its opening in 2026 with a year-long program of exhibitions, concerts, family programming and digital projects.
+The anniversary program centered on exhibitions about Libeskind's architecture and on contemporary artistic approaches to social change.